Rules and instructions

 Civilian weapon limits:

 - Civilians follow the BB and magazine limitations.
-This year, civilian weapons will be divided into three weapon permit-classes
+This year, civilian weapons will be divided into four weapon permit-classes

 - Single-shot pistols, shotguns, and precision rifles